Whoaa512/starred/README.md

 - [marcboeker/gmail-to-sqlite](https://github.com/marcboeker/gmail-to-sqlite) - Index your Gmail account to a SQLite DB and play with the data.
 - [shcherbak-ai/contextgem](https://github.com/shcherbak-ai/contextgem) - ContextGem: Effortless LLM extraction from documents
 - [KoljaB/RealtimeVoiceChat](https://github.com/KoljaB/RealtimeVoiceChat) - Have a natural, spoken conversation with AI!
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
+Don't be shy, join here: https://discord.gg/EMgGbDceNQ
 - [ciromattia/kcc](https://github.com/ciromattia/kcc) - KCC (a.k.a.
 Kindle Comic Converter) is a comic and manga converter for ebook readers.
 - [astral-sh/ty](https://github.com/astral-sh/ty) - An extremely fast Python type checker and language server, written in Rust.
 - [s-smits/agentic-cursorrules](https://github.com/s-smits/agentic-cursorrules) - A practical approach to managing multiple AI agents in Cursor through strict file-tree partitioning and domain boundaries.